bramtechs/go-random-youtube/README.md

 ./site
 ```

-The site is hosted on localhost:10080 by default.
+The site is hosted on localhost:8090 by default.

 Live preview: https://brambasiel.xyz/randomyoutube

-**Note: Unfortunately, most YouTube videos are blocked on external websites.
-The embedded player will only work on localhost :(**
+**Note: Unfortunately, some YouTube videos are blocked on external websites.**